motorcycle 101 guides

 • Rearview mirror(s)

-According to Utah Code § 41-6a-1626, all motorcycles are required to have a muffler that has no visible signs of damage, is given constant maintenance, and is able to ensure any noise emitted by the exhaust is kept to a minimum.
+According to Utah Code § 41-6a-1626, all motorcycles are required to have a muffler that has no visible signs of damage, is given constant maintenance , and can ensure any noise emitted by the exhaust is kept to a minimum.
 You are not allowed to apply a bypass, cut-out, or anything similar that could compromise the functionality of the muffler.

 Your exhaust system should not have any visible pollutants escaping from the exhaust system when the vehicle is in motion.
 However, do not be concerned if there are some visible pollutants when you start up the motorcycle’s engine before actually getting onto the road.